dafoink/tidesToGoogleAPI/README.md

 Usage: ./Tides.exe -beginDate <MM/dd/yyyy> -endDate <MM/dd/yyyy> -station <stationID> -fileName <./filename.csv>

+*NOTE:  the .EXE is located in the bin/Debug/net5.0 folder.
+This has initially been built for Windows 10.
+You would have to rebuild it if you want to run it for another operating system.*

 If you dont enter a filename, the data will display on the console.

 You can get a station ID near you by going to NOAA's site: https://tidesandcurrents.noaa.gov/map/index.html